-Student Research program (SRP): The student research program (SRP) is designed to enable each degree student to design, conduct an operational research and write a scientific report.
-By doing so, students develop critical thinking and problem solving skill.
-All bachelorette degree program students are required to do an independent research work.
+The student research program (SRP) is designed to enable each degree student to design, conduct an operational research and write a scientific report.
+By doing so students develop critical thinking capacity and problem solving skill All degree program students are required to do an independent research work.
 This enables the students to be skilled researchers.
 While doing their research they gain knowledge on problem identification, data collection, data analyses, proposing solutions and implementation.
 Just like CBTP and DTTP, SRP is a component of CBE which follows sound and ethical procedures aiming at solving the prevailing problems of the community in action oriented manner.

 The research projects serve as springboard for future elaborated research.
 Research advisors are assigned for each student researcher.
 All degree students under take a research activity as requirement course for graduation.
 At the end of each year, the university prepares a symposium where the three best researches (as selected by the relevant college staff) of each department will be presented and awarded.
 In addition abstracts of all students are compiled and distributed to departments and libraries of Jimma University as well as other universities.

 As a principle, student research should be an individual work.
 However, if there are obstacles, group researches may be undertaken in the future.